 The thing is, for a capacitor to work, it needs an outside energy source, such as a battery.
 Therefore, for your condenser microphone to work, it needs what is known as “phantom power.”
 This is unique to condenser microphones, as no other microphone requires phantom power.

 Ok, but what does “phantom power” even mean?

 The term “phantom power” refers back to a time when condenser mics each had their own power supply – and you can imagine how annoying it was on a big recording set up to have all these bulky electrical boxes sitting around the session.
-Eventually, engineers designed a way to send the power through the board, through the mic cable, into the microphone, completely bypassing the need for an individual power box.
-All the boxes were gone yet the mics still worked, thus the term “phantom power” was coined.
+Eventually, engineers designed a way to send the power through the board, through the mic cable, and into the microphone, completely bypassing the need for an individual power box.
+All the boxes were gone, yet the mics still worked.
+Thus, the term “phantom power” was coined.

 So, all condenser mics need phantom power?
 And how do I send it to the mic?

 Some mics, such as Neumann U67s, still have their own power supplies, but for the most part, the mics you’ll be dealing with will need phantom.
 Your board at home should have a phantom power button on it, commonly denoted as “+48V”.
 Make sure, wherever it is (on the channel strip, on the back of the box, etc.), that the 48V option is selected.
 Other mics dumb it down for you a bit, either by requiring only a battery for the functioning (examples, Audix UEM81C Battery Powered Condenser Mic, Audio-Technica AT8022) or if connected to your computer via USB, taking its power from your computer (examples, Audio-Technica AT2020USB USB Condenser Microphone, Shure PG42-USB USB Condenser Mic).